shaefelinger/codepedia/src/JS/functions.md

 **Arguments** are the values that are passed to the function when it is called.

-Functions should not be used for input/output. -> recieves parameter - returns output
+- Functions should not be used for input/output -> recieves parameter - returns output

-function sollte so einfach wie möglich sein (EINE aufgabe)
+- Function should be as simple as possible (ONE task)

 <img src="./assets/js_arguments.png" alt="js_arguments.png" style="zoom:67%;" />